 Enables you to configure the feed to be used when working with libraries.
 Libraries either published from Studio or manually uploaded by the user are stored within the chosen feed.
 There are two options available:

-- Host - the Libraries page is the same for the entire Orchestrator instance, meaning libraries are not isolated at tenant level: each tenant has access to the other tenants' activity;
+- Host - the Libraries page is the same for the entire Orchestrator instance, meaning libraries are not isolated at tenant level: each tenant has access to the other tenants' activity.
+You cannot upload libraries if this option is selected.

 - Tenant - libraries are isolated at tenant level, meaning data is separated across tenants.
 This option behaves similarly to the packages feed, meaning you may set an internal or an external feed in which libraries are maintained.
 By default, an internal feed is used.